 (2) “Teacher” means a school-based employee who provides instruction in a core or non-core academic subject, and includes general or special education teachers instructing students in the core subject areas of English language arts, math, science, and social studies, as well as non-core subjects such as arts, foreign language, and physical education, but excludes student support professionals such as speech therapists or social workers, counselors, librarians, coaches, principals, special education coordinators, program coordinators, deans, office staff, custodians, or any other non-instructional personnel.

 Sec.
 4063.
 Section 47-368.07(b)(2) of the District of Columbia Official Code is amended by striking the phrase “Payments to public charter schools authorized by section 204 of D.C.
 Law 22-124” and inserting the phrase “Payments to public charter schools authorized to be paid from the Account by other District law” in its place.

+Sec.
+4064.
+Applicability.

+This subtitle shall apply as of July 1, 2023.

 SUBTITLE H. WARD 4 LIBRARIES

 Sec.
 4071.
 Short title.